ashishmgupta/blog/docs/SANS Holiday Hack Challenge 2021/Strange USB device.md

 In the above an authorized_key file is getting created with the public cert for the user <b>ickymcgoop</b>.
  The answer is <b>ickymcgoop</b> <br>

-We submit that username as the answer.
+We submit that username as the answer. <br>
 <img src="../../images/hhc2021/image063.png" alt="drawing" width="1000px"/>

 The answer gets accepted and we complete this objective.